Updating Your Employee Newsletter

 Treat your employee newsletter like you would any other piece of marketing material.
 Leverage it as a tool to inform your employees, engage your audience, and build your employer brand.
 Small touches can do the trick, such as using company colors in the design and giving it a fun, company-themed name.

 Many employees spend their days reading long, text-heavy emails.
 Don’t let your newsletter fall into that category, and jazz it up with colors, visuals, and a clean design.
 If you doubt your design eye, Microsoft Word, Google Docs, and Pages all have templates to get you started.
 Take it a step further, and ask employees for photo submissions from company events and projects.

-Strong communication should allow for both inbound and outbound communication.
+.
 While an employee newsletter is often regarded as a way for leadership to share information to employees, it can also be an opportunity for employees to contribute updates and knowledge.
 To invite interaction, move your employee newsletter to an internal blog or message board where employees can add comments and start a discussion.
 You can also call for content ideas and contributions prior to sending out the newsletter.

 Shine the Spotlight on Employees

 Employee newsletters are a great opportunity to create a sense of community.
 In companies with multiple locations, sometimes a newsletter is the only channel for an individual to learn about other employees or find out about another team’s impressive accomplishment.
 Some ideas include introducing an “Above and Beyond” section, listing the birthdays of the month, and profiling new and longstanding team members in a “Meet the Employee” column.

 Add a Quick Tip

 Provide a practical takeaway for readers by sharing relevant workplace wellness, productivity, or industry tips.
 This will give employees something to look forward to when reading the internal newsletter.